ludivineConstanti/ludivineConstanti/README.md

 I am currently living in Berlin.

 ### I have experience and knowledge in:
- - HTML, XML, CSS, Sass, JSS, and JavaScript
+ - HTML, XML, CSS, Sass, JSS, JSX and JavaScript
  - JS framework such as React
  - Libraries (Styled Components, Framer Motion...)
  - fun stuffs, like three.js and GSAP